 Kingstowne in Fairfax County, Virginia — The American South (Mid-Atlantic)

 Location.
-38° 44.55′ N, 77° 9.741′ W. Marker is in Kingstowne, Virginia, in Fairfax County.
-Marker is on Old Beulah Street near Hilltop Village Center Drive, on the right when traveling east.
+38° 44.561′ N, 77° 9.747′ W. Marker is in Kingstowne, Virginia, in Fairfax County.
+Marker is at the intersection of Old Beulah Street and Hilltop Village Center Drive, on the left when traveling east on Old Beulah Street.
 Touch for map.
-The marker does not face the street.
+It is in the Hilltop Village Center which is located in the northeast corner of Telegraph Road (County Route 611) and Beulah Street (County Route 613).
+This intersection is the southwest corner of the modern Kingstowne community.
+Across Beulah Street is the southeast corner of Franconia and south of Telegraph Road is now part of the grounds at the U.S. Army’s Fort Belvoir.
 Marker is in this post office area: Alexandria VA 22315, United States of America.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
 The Spy with the Glass Eye (a few steps from this marker); Newington (approx. 1.1 miles away); Mount Air (approx. 1˝ miles away); Mount Air Historic Site (approx. 1˝ miles away); Carrolltown (approx. 1.6 miles away); Telegraph Road (approx. 1.6 miles away); John J. Kingman Road Crossing (approx. 1.7 miles away); Laurel Grove Colored School and Church (approx. 1.8 miles away).